 And not just the piano sounds either—the other instruments here are true to their original counterparts.

 If you closed your eyes and just listened, you’d be surprised at how close Kawai got in emulating all these different instruments.
 Most people probably wouldn’t be able to tell the difference, so it’s great that Kawai really decided to go all the way here.

 So let’s dive into the nuts and bolts of what this moderately priced thing of beauty can provide for you.

-Below, take a look at some of the best selling upright digital pianos available on Amazon, and see how well they stack up against the KDP90 based on prices and features:
+Below, take a look at some of the best selling upright digital pianos available online, and see how well they stack up against the KDP90 based on prices and features:

 This wonderful musical instrument comes with many features you might expect to find on a higher-end model.
 Some of the prominent features include:

 - 88-key Piano Sampling

 - Advanced Hammer Action IV-F Graded-hammer action

 - 15 exceptional instrument sounds